luciopaiva/karplus/README.md

 ![](screenshot.png)

-Or how to simulate the sound of plucked string with white noise.
+Or how to simulate the sound of plucked strings with white noise.

 See [live demo here](https://luciopaiva.com/karplus).